Zahra1221/HPAI_Spatial_Analysis/ReadMe.md

     * rain_min: Rain, minimized over each subdivision
     * rain_max: Rain, maximized over each subdivision
     * rain_mean: Rain, averaged over each subdivision
-- **Wildfire:** It was collected from [Google Earth Engine Firms](https://developers.google.com/earth-engine/datasets/catalog/FIRMS) from 2021-01-01 to 2025-01-01 on 4 months bases.
+- **Wildfire:** It was collected from [Google Earth Engine Firms](https://developers.google.com/earth-engine/datasets/catalog/FIRMS) for Canada, from 2021-01-01 to 2025-01-01 on 4 months bases.
 Each entry of the dataset includes the maximum of the fire value over the 4 months period.
 The columns include:
     * CCSNAME: Stands for Census Consolidation Subdivision Name
     * CSDNAME: Stands for Census SubDivision Name
     * CSDTYPE: A code that indicates the type of the Subdivision.